How To Soothe Your Child's Nasal Congestion(Blocked Nose)? - 10 Tips to Read

 The home remedies suggested below may be enough to ease your child's nose woe, particularly if it is caused by the common cold.
 In the case of flu or sinus infection, the congestion typically goes away in about a week.
 If these remedies do not work or if the congestion is getting to be chronic and long-term, you should seek medical treatment.
 You could also consider using a nasal spray, which brings immediate relief.

 - Steam inhalation: For an older child, over 4 years, a long warm shower or a soak in a tub with some salt can help to relieve the condition.
 If your child is cooperative, try steam inhalation but make sure this is done under your close supervision, only

 - Staying hydrated: Feed your child soups and keep him/her well-hydrated.
 The intake of warm fluids helps to keep the nasal mucosa well moisturized and prevent the nasal secretions from turning thick and further blocking the nasal passage.
 Peppermint tea can work wonders!

-Another effective way to combat nasal congestion is to put a wet towel on your child’s face.
+- Wet towels: Another effective way to combat nasal congestion is to put a wet towel on your child's face.
 It relieves the discomfort by opening out the nasal passages